Three Building Blocks

 understand their needs and wants.

 This is essential to appeal to and connect with those you choose to serve.
-Before
+Before your

-their questions and put their fears to rest.
+questions and put their fears to rest.

 Where do you begin?
 Groundwork.
 Go where your target audience socializes.
 Go

 where they work.
 Go where they shop.
-Observe their behaviors, and conduct
+Observe their behaviors, and conduct informal

 What does your target market value?
 What makes them feel good?
-And, quite
+And, quite frankly,

-frankly, what makes them reach for their wallets?
+what makes them reach for their wallets?

 Your observations and research data will gain you a sound understanding of your